 The original timber railway gates, as stored in the Metro Trains yard in North Melbourne.
 August 2014

 Once the gates were delivered to Bendigo, it was determined that most of the timber components required replacement.
 To reduce future maintenance of the gates, it was decided that only the two large ‘King Posts’ would be the only timber component to be retained, with steel substituting for all the other failed timber components.
-All the original metal bracing rods and brackets would be retained.
+All the original metal bracing rods and brackets would be retained, yet some modified as the overall length of these gates were reduced by ‘one section’.

 Gate restoration progress in Bendigo by Friends member Ken Hanson.
 Photo: M. Hanson.
 Jan 2017